MLHale/CYBR8950/projects/milestone3.md

 - Conclusion

 ### Grading Criteria
-Your paper will be graded on a 100 point scale (from 0 to 100).
+This portion of the final milestone is worth 200 points.
 It will not be graded via rubric, but the following guidelines will be used to assess the paper.

 - Does the abstract succinctly summarize the work?
 Does it state the high level problem and address how the work contributes to solving the problem?
 - Claims made by the authors are supported by appropriate research in the literature.
 References and citing should be used as appropriate.
 A works-cited set of references should be maintained and accurately included in the paper.